Naitreey/notes-and-knowledge/cs/python/django.rst

 - ``DEFAULT_FILE_STORAGE``.
 Default file storage class to be used for any file-related operations that don’t specify a particular storage system

+- ``FILE_UPLOAD_PERMISSIONS``. a number representing file permissions when saving to storage. normally something like ``0oNNN``. default None. thus file permission depends on OS behavior, e.g. umask.

+  These permissions are not applied to files in ``FILE_UPLOAD_TEMP_DIR``.

+  These are also default file permissions of ``collectstatic``.

+- ``FILE_UPLOAD_DIRECTORY_PERMISSIONS``. permissions of the directories
+  in storage. default None. thus file permission depends on OS behavior, e.g. umask.

+  These are also default directory permissions of ``collectstatic``.

 - ``FILE_UPLOAD_MAX_MEMORY_SIZE``